cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 $ mkdir -p prod-sim/val-bob
 ```

-Also add the desktop computers of Alice and Bob so that they never have to put keys on a server that should never see them:
+Also add the desktop computers of Alice and Bob, so that they never have to put keys on a server that should never see them:

 ```sh [https://github.com/cosmos/b9-checkers-academy-draft/tree/run-prod/prod-sim]
 $ mkdir -p prod-sim/desk-alice